 After conducting an 18-month long stakeholder process, of which the City of Austin was a participant, in February 2012, LCRA's Board of Directors approved a revised Water Management Plan for submittal to TCEQ for review and approval.
 LCRA submitted an application to TCEQ with the Board-approved revisions in March, 2012.
 TCEQ completed their technical review of the application in November, 2012, and provided a draft Final Order and Notice to LCRA.
-As of year-end, LCRA is working with TCEQ to continue processing the application.
+In June 2013, TCEQ staff announced that it was going to conduct further review of the WMP based on recent hydrology.
+As of Dec.
+31, 2013, TCEQ was still conducting this review.